samarthaggarwal/Djikstras-Algorithm/README.md

-# Data Structures A5 - Puzzle Solving using Djikstra's Algorithm
+# Puzzle Solving using Djikstra's Algorithm

  Using Djikstra's Algorithm to solve a tile puzzle